 But those were times of short money in my pockets and I couldn’t afford to pay the extra charge the company requires for travelling along this route and getting a seat reservation on this train.

-For this reason the Bernina ride remained in my wish list for decades; I must say it stands in very good company: the Ghan in Australia, Glacier Express, another fascinating Swiss train, Trans-Siberian Railway in Russia, Cusco to Machu Picchu line in Peru and so on.
+For this reason, the Bernina ride remained on my wish list for decades; I must say it stands in very good company: the Ghan in Australia, Glacier Express, another fascinating Swiss train, Trans-Siberian Railway in Russia, Cusco to Machu Picchu line in Peru and so on.

 The second good reason is that starting from Scuol-Tarasp, the route allows you to enjoy the view of the fresh Engadin valley covered with woods, before entering the realm of tundra and glaciers, high on the Alps.

-We didn’t take in count Mr. Winter, who showed off the morning of our departure with a strong snowfall.
+We didn’t take into count Mr Winter, who showed off the morning of our departure with a strong snowfall.
 We didn’t know it yet, but that was going to be the biggest snowfall of the year!
 Well, no more green forest in Engadin, but white white white (sometimes grey….) snow.
 It will get better later, we both thought.

 We were wrong, but it was a thought (a hope!) we still had when we entered Pontresina station.
 This is where the real Bernina Express ride starts.

 Here the train cars are adapted to the narrower gauge of the line and the train is linked with a different engine, working with the different voltage of the alpine line.
 Ah yes, the Bernina Express is an electric railway, with no diesel pollution up on the mountains!
 The manoeuvre was made in a completely white landscape, with falling snow.
 It was also very cold!